rust-stuco/lectures/week6/slides.md

 ---

-# Issues With Running Tests in Parallel
+# Running Tests in Parallel

-Suppose each of your tests all write to some shared file on disk.
+* Suppose each of your tests all write to some shared file on disk.
     * All tests write to a file `output.txt`
-    * This is pretty silly
 * They later assert that the file still contains that data they wrote
 * You probably don't want all of them to run at the same time!